okweipeng/restaurant-menu-of-creativity/README.md

 - Introduces the restaurant, provides a brief description of what I offer.

 ### 2. **Menu Page**
-- On this page, you will list your restaurant's menu items.
+- On this page, to list your restaurant's menu items.
-- The menu should be divided into course meal sections.
+- Menu divided into course meal sections.
 - For each menu item, include a name, description, and price.
 - Well-organized, visually appealing, and easy to navigate.